learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q8.** A checkout form has multiple sections: personal info, shipping address, and payment.
+**Q.** A checkout form has multiple sections: personal info, shipping address, and payment.
 The designer wants the browser\'s autofill to correctly distinguish between the "billing email" and the "shipping email" fields.
 Which attribute enables this?

 - A) `name`
 - B) `id`